 - Take a photo next to a specific street sign.

 - Entire team standing by a red convertible car (or similar).

-- Posing by a statue, like the statue.
+- Posing by a statue, like a statue.